-- Click on the current scheme button > Edit Scheme > check debug scheme to select
+- Click on the current scheme button > Edit Scheme > check to debug scheme to select

 - New window will pop up showing the current scheme on the top left corner.

-- Debug > Run > Select Debug as build configuration.
+- Debug > Run > Select Debug as the build configuration.

 - Navigate to Archive (left menu)>select Debug as build configuration.

 - Repeat the same for “QA” and “Release”

 Click to read on how to go about with them.

 With this, the configurations are created and defined.
 Now we need to tell each configuration their app icon, server URL, etc.